Phase transitions above the upper critical dimension: The Dangerous Irrelevant Variable scenario

 The rounding $\Delta\beta_{\chi_{\rm max}/2}$ is the width of the temperature window as measured at half the susceptibility height.
 The quantity denoted as $|h_L|$ is the shift of magnetic field at the critical temperature, i.e. the finite value of the magnetic field ($\pm |h_L|$) at which the susceptibility peaks at $t=0$. {(This does not occur in zero magnetic field).} Finally, $h^{\rm LY}$ is the first Lee-Yang zero and $t^{\rm F}$ the first Fisher zero, to be discussed in Section~\ref{seczeros}.

-There is clearly a disagreement above $d_{\rm uc}$ with Landau FSS, and it does not seem to be solved by Fisher's DIV mechanism. {Even a desperate attempt to invoke the (wrong) GFP values for the critical exponents of Table~1 fails to rescue the situation; while they deliver different FSS in the free-energy sector (namely, $c_\infty \sim L^{\alpha_G/\nu_G}=L^{4-d}$ and $m_\infty \sim L^{-\beta_G/\nu_G}= L^{-(d-2)/2}$), they deliver the same as Landau FSS for $\chi$ and $\xi$.
+There is clearly a disagreement \Rvsd{between the measured Finite-Size Scaling} above $d_{\rm uc}$ with Landau FSS, and it does not seem to be solved by Fisher's DIV mechanism \Rvsd{which only repairs the values of the exponents in the thermodynamic limit}. {Even a desperate attempt to invoke the (wrong) GFP values for the critical exponents of \Rvsd{Table~\ref{tabGaussian}} fails to rescue the situation; while they deliver different FSS in the free-energy sector (namely, $c_\infty \sim L^{\alpha_G/\nu_G}=L^{4-d}$ and $m_\infty \sim L^{-\beta_G/\nu_G}= L^{-(d-2)/2}$), they deliver the same as Landau FSS for $\chi$ and $\xi$.
 And, as we have seen, these are $n$-independent and not in agreement with exact or numerical results for the Ising case of $n=4$.} This calls for further developments and this is the motivation of Binder, Nauenberg, Privman and Young's (BNPY) approach \cite{PhysRevB.31.1498}.